hbctraining/Intro-to-shell-flipped/lessons/06_loops_and_automation.md

 done
 ```

-If you've noticed, we used a new `grep` flag `-H` above; this flag will report the filename along with the count value.
-This is useful for when we generate the summary file and we know what number associates with which file.
+Close the loop with `done`.
 Save and exit `vim`, and voila!
 You now have a script you can use to assess the quality of all your new datasets.
 Your finished script, complete with comments, should look like the following:

 ```bash
 #!/bin/bash